extremed1/My-HackerRank-Codes/Python/README.md

 # Python
-The codes are separated by into folders based on their difficulty.
+Codes are separated into folders based on their difficulty.

 ## Way to execute the python codes
 * Double click on the files with the extenstion .py as the python files to execute them